50 North has served the community since 1970, supporting seniors with the resources and opportunities they need to live with health and purpose.

-Our organization has grown and changed so much in the past 50 years.
+Our organization has grown and changed so much in the past 52 years.
+Our mission has stayed the same - Enriching Lives and Supporting Independence.
 Here are a few highlights from our history:

 Hancock County Senior Citizens, Inc., is incorporated to support seniors with socialization, affordable housing, transportation, and meal delivery.

 Hancock County Senior Citizens, Inc., is admitted as a member agency of The United Way of Hancock County.

 Purchase of Trenton Avenue facility, former home of 50 North.